Have you ever used a website review checklist? Between us: I’m not a fan.

 After you’ve used it to review your website for the first time you’ll be able to see what is missing on your website, what you’ve been doing wrong, and how to do it right to make your website finally work for you.

 Going forward, you can use this list as an on-going todo list for your website and as a tool to organize new information you find online.

-Apart of its usability advantages, this checklist will also automatically teach you the “why” without much text around it.
+Apart of its usability advantages, this checklist will also automatically teach you the “why” – the reasons behind this or that check point without much text around it.